 - cream cheese - full fat cream cheese... it is the holidays!
 Go big!

-- Make the cream cheese filling: Cream together the softened cream cheese, sugar, and salt until light and fluffy.
-About 2 minutes.
+- Make the cream cheese filling: In a large bowl, using an electric mixer fitted with the paddle attachment beat the cream cheese, sugar, and salt until light and fluffy.
+About 2 minutes on medium speed.

 - Add the egg and stir until incorporated.
 Finally, stir in the mini chocolate chips.

-- Make the chocolate cake batter: In a mixing bowl, blend all the chocolate ingredients until they are blended.
+- Make the chocolate cupcake batter: In a separate bowl, whisk together all the chocolate cupcake dry ingredients until they are blended.
 About 2 minutes.

-- Fill the cupcake liners: line a mini cupcake pan with paper mini cupcake liners.
-Give the liners a light spray of non-stick pan spray.
+- Fill the cupcake liners: line mini muffin tins with paper mini cupcake liners.
+Give the liners a light spray of non-stick pan spray

-- Top with a heaping teaspoon of cream cheese mini chocolate chip mixture.
+- Top the center of each cupcake with a heaping teaspoon of cream cheese mixture.

-- Bake the black bottoms – Bake for 15-18 minutes or until the cream cheese centers are just set.
+- Bake the black bottoms - Bake the cupcakes for 15-18 minutes at 350 or until the cream cheese centers are just set.

-- Cool the cupcakes– remove the cupcakes from the pan once able to handle and cool completely on a cooling rack.
-Chill in the refrigerator for best results.
+- Cool cupcakes- allow the cupcakes to cool for a few minutes before removing the cupcakes from the pan and cool completely on a wire rack.
+Chill in the refrigerator for best results

 Ingredients